iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/MinMax MaxMin Lemma.md

 This one is a useful lemma for the Lagrangian, and the Fenchel conjugate transform.
+This file improves on the previous attempts of talking about Duality. [[../../AMATH 515 Optimization Fundamentals/Duality/Duality Preparation]], [[../../AMATH 515 Optimization Fundamentals/Duality/Duality Prepraration 2]].

 ---
 ### **Intro**

 It's introduced independently as a lemma from topics in duality.
 It serves the double conjugacy, hence strong duality indirectly.
-It also serves for the lagrangian too.
+It also serves for the Lagrangian too.

 **Claim 1**